2018 Middle School National Championship Tournament Logistics Information

-NAQT will be operating an Information Desk throughout the tournament in the hotel atrium (Lobby Level).
+NAQT will be operating an Information Desk throughout the tournament in the hotel atrium on the Lobby Level.
 The Information Desk should be the first place teams go with any questions about the tournament.
 NAQT will also be selling practice material and tournament T-shirts at the Information Desk.

 Note that one question the Information Desk cannot (easily) help with is “Where is my team currently playing?”.
 As a result of the power-matched format, NAQT cannot quickly locate teams during the day faster than calling or texting the chaperone.
 We will, of course, do our utmost to find lost teams (or lost players), but it won’t be a quick process (and probably no quicker than just calling the chaperone directly).

 Participants may also text 213‑279‑6278 (“NAQT”) with questions if it is inconvenient for them to get to the Information Desk (standard messaging rates apply).
 Tournament staff will answer incoming messages as quickly as they can.
 This number is only for text messages, not calls.
 Call 888‑411‑6278 (“NAQT”) to speak to a member of tournament staff.

 Registration has closed.